 Taïga refuses to let go of her good mood.
 ‘Well.
 I’m off having a shower!
-See you at breakfast!’
-Or not… Preferably not!
+See you at breakfast!
+Or not…’ Adding to herself, Preferably not!

 ‘Don’t you “dude” me!’

-Elspeth and Chase are just behind Derek.
-‘What happened?
-OhmyGod!’
+Elspeth and Chase have also heard the ruckus and are just behind Derek.

 Derek is out of control, beating Lil Bling to a pulp.

 Chase shakes her head.
-‘It’s not your fault, darling.’
+‘It’s not your fault, poor thing.’

-Elspeth adds: ‘I hope Derek smashes his face in!’
+Elspeth mumbles vehemently, ‘I hope Derek smashes his face in.’

 ‘Did he touch you?
 Or film?’
 Chase is worried but Taïga shakes her head.